-- Place of birth (name of hospital or facility, city, county, state)
+- Subject's place of birth (name of hospital or facility, city, county, state)

-- Parent’s name at birth (mother’s name before first marriage)
+- Parent’s names at birth (names before first marriage)

-A new birth record is created when there is an adoption, when paternity is established or adjudicated, or upon a court order.
-The new birth record replaces any other birth record that may exist for that individual and shows no evidence of the previous birth record.
+The record we create replaces any other birth record that may exist for the subject of the record.
+And it shows no evidence of the earlier birth record.
 The Office of Vital Records replaces birth records after receiving the required documentation and fee.

 Information about adoption-related records is on the Birth Records after an Adoption webpage.